top of page

 Now consider David, a successful freelance designer in his early 40s.
 He wasn’t married, didn’t own a house, and believed he didn’t have "much to leave behind."

-But David had:
+David actually had:

 • Over £80,000 in various savings and pension pots